Raiden-Makoto/MLX-VAE/README.md

-# Transformer-VAE: State-of-the-Art Molecular Generation
+# Transformer-VAE: Advanced Molecular Generation with FiLM-Conditioned Property Control

-A cutting-edge Variational Autoencoder (VAE) for molecular generation using SELFIES representation, built with Apple's MLX framework and powered by Transformer architecture for superior performance.
+A cutting-edge Variational Autoencoder (VAE) for molecular generation using SELFIES representation, built with Apple's MLX framework and powered by Transformer architecture with **FiLM-conditioned property-guided generation**.

 ## 🧬 Overview

 This project implements a sophisticated VAE that learns to generate novel molecular structures by:
 - **Encoding** SELFIES sequences into a continuous latent space
 - **Decoding** latent representations back into valid SELFIES molecules
-- **Generating** chemically valid molecules with controlled properties
+- **Generating** chemically valid molecules with **precise LogP and TPSA control**
 - **Filtering** molecules for stability, synthetic accessibility, and conformational strain
+- **FiLM-Conditioned Generation**: Advanced feature-wise linear modulation for sophisticated property control

 ## ✨ Key Features